-Incremental backup is the same as a differential backup, with one crucial difference -after the first full backup, subsequent backups store changes that have been made since the previous backup cycle.
+Incremental backup is the same as differential backup, with one important difference: after the first full backup, subsequent backups only store changes that have been made since the last backup cycle.

 Mirror backup is a real-time duplicate of the source being backed up.
 When you delete a file in the source with mirror backups, that file will also be deleted in the mirror backup.
 Also, you should use mirror backups with caution because a file can be deleted accidentally, sabotaged, or through a virus in the mirror.

 Subscribe to our newsletter for offers, discounts and promotions